 7. Direct downspouts to point to grassy areas instead of pavement.
 This can be an easy fix in areas with no basement, or could mean extending to longer downspouts to keep drainage 10' away from the foundation.

-8. Divide typical watering time in half, and water twice.
-Two short water sessions prevent water from running off the lawn, helping the lawn hold the water it does get.
+8. Divide the typical watering time in half, and water twice.
+Two short water sessions prevent water from running off the lawn, helping the lawn hold the water by giving it some time to soak in.

-10. Don't "set it and forget it."
+10. Be mindful of the season.
 As the season goes from early to late summer and into fall, rain patterns also change.
 Adjust irrigation systems weekly according to rainfall, and cut back on days of watering as temperatures decrease.

-11. Wait to fertilize in the fall.
+11. Wait for fall to fertilize.
 Fall is when the grass will absorb more of the fertilizer, reducing runoff.
 Grass needs it more at this time to prepare for winter.
+In many cases, mulching fall leaves into the lawn is a sufficient dose of fertilizer for the year.